jrmeier/jrmeier/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on [Fast Trade](https://github.com/jrmeier/fast-trade) and at [Denim Social](https://denimsocial.com)
+- 🔭 I’m currently working at [Denim Social](https://denimsocial.com)
-- 💬 Talk to me about: Automated Trading, GraphQL, or Rust
+- 💬 Talk to me about: Python, JavaScript, or LLMs
 - 📫 How to reach me: hello@jedm.dev